xqb64/hstr.rs/README.md

 **hstr-rs** is a shell history suggest box.
 Like hstr, but with pages.
 As opposed to original hstr which was the inspiration for this project, hstr-rs has pages and provides Unicode support out of the box on both bash and zsh.

-hstr-rs was initially designed to be used with bash, but it also works on zsh, too.
 There is an ongoing effort to support other shells too.
 Contributors are very welcome.
 ​
 ## Installation
 ​